Common Questions

 A qualified naturopathic doctor is one who has completed a four-year, full-time program at an accredited school of naturopathic medicine.
 Following the completion of an accredited program, NDs must write and pass standardized North American board exams known as the Naturopathic Physicians Licensing Examinations (NPLEX) or Entry to Practice exams in Ontario (CONO) in order to qualify for regulation/licensing.

-British Columbia Under regulations approved April 9, 2009, naturopathic physicians in B.C. became the first in Canada to be granted prescribing authority.
+British Columbia: Under regulations approved April 9, 2009, naturopathic physicians in B.C. became the first in Canada to be granted prescribing authority.
 NDs that completed the required certification began prescribing September 7, 2010.
-The BCNA and the CNPBC are currently focusing their efforts on lab access for NDs.
+The BCND and the CCHPBC are currently focusing their efforts with the provincial government on lab access for NDs.

-Alberta On August 1, 2012 Alberta CNDA became the fifth province to regulate the practice of naturopathic medicine under Alberta’s Health Professions Act, umbrella legislation for health professions.
-Initially, NDs will not have prescribing authority but will maintain access to IV substances and have been awarded a number of other controlled acts.
+Alberta: On August 1, 2012, Alberta became the fifth province to regulate the practice of naturopathic medicine under Alberta’s Health Professions Act, the umbrella legislation for health professions, with the CNDA as the profession regulator.
+Under the HPA, NDs do not have prescribing authority but maintain access to IV substances as well as other controlled acts.
+As the professional ND’s provincial association, the AAND is engaged with the Alberta government and the CNDA to expand the current Scope of Practice.

-Saskatchewan In May of 2015, The Naturopathic Medicine Act passed third reading in the Legislature.
-The SANP is currently engaged in updating bylaws to align with the new Act.
-Upon Royal Assent the SANP will become the College of Naturopathic Doctors of Saskatchewan and NDs in the province will be able to practice to their full Scope of Practice.
+Saskatchewan: In May of 2015, The Naturopathic Medicine Act passed third reading in the provincial Legislature and the SANP is currently engaged with the Saskatchewan government in updating the bylaws to align with the new Act.
+Upon Royal Assent, the SANP will become the College of Naturopathic Doctors of Saskatchewan and NDs in the province will be able to practice to their full Scope of Practice.
+The professional association for naturopathic doctors in Saskatchewan is the SAND.

-Manitoba In-line with BC and AB, NDs in Manitoba will be moved under the umbrella legislation for all health care professions passed in 2009.
-We are seeking a full scope of practice similar to what has been awarded in BC.
+Manitoba: In-line with BC and AB, NDs in Manitoba will be moved under the umbrella legislation for all health care professions passed in 2009.
+As the professions provincial association, the Manitoba Alliance of Naturopathic Doctors (MBAND) continues to work with the Manitoba government to seek a full scope of practice, similar to what has been awarded in BC.

-Ontario On July 1, 2015 the Naturopathy Act was proclaimed permitting NDs to prescribe, dispense, compound or sell “drugs” and access laboratory tests as designated by regulation.
-Upon Proclamation of the new Act, the Transition Council of the College of Naturopaths became the College of Naturopaths of Ontario and regulates the profession.
-For more information on NDs in Ontario go to OAND.
-For information on the regulation of NDs in Ontario visit CONO.
+Ontario: On July 1, 2015 the Naturopathy Act was proclaimed permitting NDs to prescribe, dispense, compound or sell “drugs” and access laboratory tests as designated by regulation.
+Upon Proclamation of the new Act, the Transition Council of the College of Naturopaths became the College of Naturopaths of Ontario (CONO) and regulates the profession.
+The professional association for Naturopathic Doctors in Ontario is the OAND

-USA Currently, 20 U.S. states, the District of Columbia, and the U.S. territories of Puerto Rico and U.S. Virgin Islands have licensing laws for naturopathic doctors.
+USA: Currently, 23 U.S. states, the District of Columbia, and the U.S. territories of Puerto Rico and U.S. Virgin Islands have licensing laws for naturopathic doctors.
 For more information about the regulation of naturopathic doctors in the United States visit website of the American Association of Naturopathic Physicians.